That’s about how long San Jose Shark’s forward Ryan Donato had to pack up his entire life and start over.

 Perhaps, most importantly, Minnesota has begun to feel like home.
 “They have a lot of people that are [of] Catholic and Christian Faith… I fell in love with the state… You always hear the term ‘Minnesota nice.’
 That’s completely true!
 Everybody here is super nice and it’s a very family-oriented state and I’m happy to be a part of it.”

-In spite some similarities, much is certainly different in Minnesota than it was in Boston.
-Donato still finds himself far away from his family and friends, playing for a team that’s currently fighting for a playoff spot instead of vying for a #1 seed.
+Life was a way of changing on us.
+Minnesota became home for Donato, but it wasn’t long before that all changed as well.
+On October 5th, 2020, Donato was traded again.
+This time, he was traded to the San Jose Sharks for a third round draft pick.
+Once again, Donato finds himself far away from his family and friends, meeting new teammates and learning to call a new city home.
 But one thing that hasn’t changed is his faith.
-The same God who blessed him in Boston is there to bless him in Minnesota.
+Donato knows that the same God who blessed him in Boston and Minnesota will be there to bless him in San Jose.
 Though it may be a different city than the one in which he had once hoped his career might play out, his future is still bright!